-At the job interview, the employer usually proposes a "gross" remuneration.
-The amount announced thus includes employee contributions, which are used to finance the employee's social protection and which are deducted from the "net" salary received by the employee.
+During the job interview, the employer generally proposes a "gross" salary.
+This amount includes the employee's social security contributions, which are deducted from the "net" salary received by the employee.

-You can use our simulator to convert the gross salary into net salary.
-Simply enter the advertised remuneration in the gross salary box.
-The simulation can be refined by answering the various questions (fixed-term contract, executive status, overtime, part-time, meal vouchers, etc.).
+You can use our simulator to convert the gross salary into net salary: simply enter the advertised salary in the gross salary box.
+The simulation can be refined by answering different questions (fixed-term contract, executive status, overtime, part-time work, meal vouchers, etc.).

-Moreover, since 2019,income tax is deducted at source.
-To do this, the Directorate General of Public Finance (DGFiP) sends the employer the tax rate calculated from the employee's income tax return.
-If this rate is unknown, for example in the first year of employment, the employer uses the neutral rate .
+In addition, since 2019,income tax is deducted at source.
+To do this, the Directorate General of Public Finance (DGFiP) sends the employer the tax rate calculated from the employee's tax return.
+If this rate is unknown, for example during a first year of activity, the employer uses the neutral rate .

-If you are looking to hire, you can calculate the total cost of your employee's remuneration, as well as the corresponding employer and employee contribution amounts.
-This enables you to define the remuneration level by knowing the overall amount of expense this represents for your company.
+If you are looking to hire, you can calculate the total cost of your employee's remuneration, as well as the corresponding employer and employee contributions.
+This allows you to define the level of remuneration by knowing the overall amount of expense that this represents for your company.

-In addition to the salary, our simulator takes into account the calculation of benefits in kind (telephone, company car, etc.), as well as the compulsory health insurance.
+In addition to the salary, our simulator takes into account the calculation of benefits in kind (telephone, company car, etc.), as well as the mandatory health insurance.